 The great thing about these plates is that because I used the Mod Podge Dishwasher Safe Waterproof Sealer, I can pop these babies in the dishwasher anytime they get dusty and need a refresh.
 (Lord knows I would never wash anything by hand unless I absolutely had to.)

-If you enjoyed this project, I’d love for you to “pin” this post before you go check out my friends’ projects!
+If you enjoyed this project, I’d love for you to “pin” this post!